 Why Use Onboarding Kits?

-Onboarding employees is your company’s big chance to make a good impression.
+Onboarding new employees is your company’s big chance to make a good impression.
 At this time, many companies give their employees a kit of items that they may need for work or as a welcome gift.
 There are a wide variety of things that could be included in this onboarding kit.